Baserow consists of two main components:

 and via the REST API.

-An application is more of an abstraction that can be added to a group.
+An application is more of an abstraction that can be added to a workspace.
 By default the

 database plugin is included which contains the database application.
 Via the